ndsmith/ndsmith.github.io/_posts/2015-03-16-internet-size.md

 permalink: /blog/data-tsunami/
 ---

-There is a *lot* of data on the internet--and the data is growing.
+There is a *lot* of data on the internet---and the data is growing.
 Here are a few facts I've collected:

 - Facebook has, on average, 890 million active users per day ([source][6]).
 - On average, there are 70 million photos posted to Instagram per day ([source][1]).